nvaccess/nvda/projectDocs/dev/lint.md

 ## Pre-commit hooks

 [Pre-commit hooks](https://pre-commit.com/) can be used to automatically run linting on files staged for commit.
-Future commits will automatically apply lint fixes where possible, otherwise cancelling the commit on lint issues.
+This will automatically apply lint fixes where possible, otherwise cancelling the commit on lint issues.

 From a shell, set up pre-commit scripts for your NVDA python environment: